JohnnyFee/life/source/_posts/english/2015-06-01-english-house.md

 some problems.
 Our place is quiet, but the neighborhood is dangerous sometimes.
 Our kitchen is modern and lovely, but the dishwasher is noisy.
 The bedroom is small, and the bathroom's a little ugly.
 The living room is great.
 We have a big TV and really comfortable chairs.

+## 社区

+I live in a great neighborhood.
+The people are friendly, and there are many good shops.
+There's a delicious bakery across the street.
+There's a nice coffee shop on the corner.
+Sometimes I eat at the Italian restaurant next to the bakery.
+The food is good, but it's a little expensive.
+My favorite shop is the bookstore.
+It's near the park.